Andrew Jones (New Zealand cricketer): International career

 Jones did not make his international debut until the age of 27, playing his first Test match in April 1987 against Sri Lanka.
 He became a solid number 3 batsman, where he played all but four of his Test innings.
 New Zealand only won six of the 39 Tests in which he played.
 Jones's batting style was characterised by an unusual but effective jumping method against short deliveries.

 He was a batsman who was difficult to dismiss when set, he scored over 140 in five of his seven hundreds.
-He had a strong record against subcontinental sides, against India he scored 401 runs at 50.13 and made 625 runs at 62.50 against the Sri Lankans.
+He had a strong record against subcontinental teams, against India he scored 401 runs at 50.13 and made 625 runs at 62.50 against the Sri Lankans.
 It was against the Sri Lankans that he made his highest Test score of 186 in Wellington.
-With Martin Crowe, Jones made a partnership of 467 which became a Test record as the highest partnership by any side for any wicket.
+With Martin Crowe, Jones made a partnership of 467 which became a Test record as the highest partnership by any team for any wicket.
 The innings came in a prolific period for Jones as he made 122 and an unbeaten 100 in his next two Test innings.
 Jones is currently the only New Zealand batsman to have ever scored 3 hundreds in consecutive innings.

 Despite maintaining an average of 35.69 in 87 ODI innings, he never scored a century in that format of the game.
 His highest score of 93 came in Sharjah against Bangladesh.
 Jones was New Zealand's second highest runscorer at the 1992 Cricket World Cup.